 Deeper wells being dug by farmers to fight the unending drought

-Rice farmer, Dakshinamoorthy, who was used to grow crops over three acres of fields in the South Indian state of Tamil Nadu, has to dig deeper and deeper for his tub-well to tap into the groundwater in the soil.
-According to him, the underground water table has dropped below 300 feet, which is nearly double from a few years ago.
+Rice farmer, Dakshinamoorthy, who used to grow crops over three acres of fields in the South Indian state of Tamil Nadu, has to dig deeper and deeper for his tub-well to tap into the groundwater in the soil.
+According to him, the underground water table has dropped below 300 feet, which is nearly double a few years ago.

 The water situation in the Cauvery delta region is challenging the area’s economic base which revolves around rice crop.

 Cauvery Delta feeling the heat of changing Monsoon patterns

 As western Rajasthan and the state of Gujarat are experiencing heavy rains and floods in July, inhabitants of Cauvery delta are wishing and praying for a Monsoon with enough rainfall to get sufficient water for their crops.

 However, rain patterns in June and July were not very reassuring because the state of Tamil Nadu has received 31% less rain than normal.
 People are fearful that the drought will extend if the same situation persists in the coming days.

 Like Dakshinamoorthy, 85% of the farmers of the state own less than 2 hectares of land.
 In the previous year, due to the shortage of water, crops of many farmers failed to grow optimally.
 Cattle-keeping is another important source for farmers to make their ends meet.
 But with the shortage of even drinking water for humans, keeping cattle has become an uphill battle.